julianhamre/listloc/README.md

 listloc extract [--prune] [./path/to/project]
 ```

-- Recursively scans for listing declarations in utf-8 encoded files.
+- Recursively scans for listing declarations in UTF-8 encoded files within the given directory.
 - Outputs extracted listings to `listings/` directories.
 - `--prune`: Deletes any stale `.listing` files that no longer match any listings in the source files.